SvSingh/SnakeGame/README.md

 5. There is a increase in the score as well.

+# How to install this game using XCODE.
+1. Clone it from the Repository.
+2. Play it in the emulator or your own Device.

 # Pictures

 <img src="https://user-images.githubusercontent.com/10769198/162049073-aab2aedc-8c31-413f-9143-a8c515f288f0.png" width = "35%" height = "35%" > &nbsp; &nbsp; &nbsp; &nbsp;